Installing the Universal Render Pipeline into an existing Project

 Before you begin

 URP does not currently support custom post-processing effects.
-If your project uses custom post-processing effects created in PPv2, these cannot currently be recreated in URP.
+If your Project uses custom post-processing effects, these cannot currently be recreated in URP.
 Custom post-processing effects will be supported in a forthcoming release of URP.

 - In Unity, open your Project.

 - In the top navigation bar, select Window > Package Manager to open the Package Manager window.

 - In the Packages menu, select Unity Registry.
 This shows the list of available packages for the version of Unity that you are currently running.

 - Select Universal RP from the list of packages.

 - In the bottom right corner of the Package Manager window, select Install.
 Unity installs URP directly into your Project.

 Before you can start using URP, you need to configure it.
 To do this, you need to create a Scriptable Render Pipeline Asset and adjust your Graphics settings.